ToxicFrog/doom-mods/README.md

 General-purpose player and weapon upgrades.

+### Agonizer *(Melee only)*

+Hitting an enemy flinches them for 2/5ths of a second.
+More levels increase the duration.

 ### Armour *(Player only)*

 Reduces incoming damage by 1 point per level.
 Cannot reduce it below 2.